Ceistean Cumanta | School FAQs

 The Parent Council

-Supports the school in its development and its day to day life.
+The Parent Council supports the school in its development and its day to day life.
 Fosters a strong home/school connection.
-Updates the parent body about events and developments within the school and is the voice of the parents in the school.
+Updates the parent body about events and developments within the school and is the voice of the parents in the school

 The parent council contacts parents and carers via Classlist, Class Reps and occasionally via school email.